andreock/Bruce_Wiki/Building-from-source.md

 You can open the project folder on Visual Studio Code with PlatformIO extension and click on "PlatformIO: Build" on the bottom.
 After compiling the project, you need to merge the bootloader, partitions and the actual firmware on a single one, for that you can run the shell scripts "build.sh" or "build.bat", which will use esptool.py to output the binaries.
 You also need to run the "deauth_setup" to be able to compile.
-With this you will have 3 .bin files on the project folder, with they being the build for M5Cardputer, M5StickC Plus 1.1, M5StickC Plus 2.
+With this you will have 5 .bin files on the project folder, with they being the build for M5Cardputer, M5StickC Plus 1.1, M5StickC Plus 2, M5core and M5Core2.

 ## LINUX BUILD
 Requirements